ibrahimahmed237/Blog-APIs/README.md

 - Blog Management:
     - Users can create, edit, and delete blog posts.
     - Thorough validation ensures data integrity.
+- Real-time Updates:
+    - Utilizes WebSockets and Socket.IO to provide real-time updates to the feed.
+    - Users can see new posts and updates to existing posts in real-time without needing to refresh the page.
 - Image Handling:
     - Support for uploading images associated with blog posts.
     - Utilizes a suitable image processing library.